kekyo/GitReader/README.md

 The high-level interface is implemented internally using these primitive interfaces.
 We do not have a complete list of all examples, so we recommend referring to the GitReader code if you need information.

+* You may want to start with [RepositoryFacade class](/GitReader.Core/Structures/RepositoryFacade.cs).

 ### Read current head commit